internethering/caldav-reminder-telegram-bot/README.md

 - `FETCH_EVENT_WINDOW_IN_DAYS`: Number of days in advance to fetch events from the CalDAV server.
 - `TELEGRAM_BOT_TOKEN`: Token for the Telegram bot.
 - `TELEGRAM_CHAT_ID`: ID of the Telegram chat where reminders will be sent.
+- `TELEGRAM_THREAD_ID`: ID of the Telegram thread where reminders will be sent, if chat is a supergroup.
 - `TIMEZONE`: The timezone used for date and time operations.

 ## Message templates